flowscripter/docs/design/domain-model-concepts.md

 At the core all media is read and written using streams, but with the usage of stream attributes e.g. seekable, it is possible to expose efficient access if the underlying storage allows.

-Useful 3rd-party tools e.g. ffmpeg can be utilised via modules which explicitly wrap specific functionality as operators.
+Useful 3rd-party tools e.g. ffmpeg can be utilised via extension plugins which explicitly wrap specific functionality as operators.

 Flow based processing logic can be performed:
-    - 'in loop': via internal operator logic or via operator exposed callbacks
+- *in loop*: via internal operator logic or via operator exposed callbacks
-    - 'out of loop': via processing graph callbacks, dynamic changes to operator parameters and pre- or post-processing access to model data accessible to operators via data stores
+- *out of loop*: via processing graph callbacks, dynamic changes to operator parameters and pre- or post-processing access to model data accessible to operators via data stores

 A processing session might consist of: